theAnkitK/flutter_liquid_glass/packages/liquid_glass_renderer/README.md

 > ⚠️ `Glassify` is experimental.
 It is significantly less performant and will produce lower-quality results than `LiquidGlass`.
 >
+> **Don't use it in production unless you have clearly tested and validated it on your target devices.**
+>
 > **Never use it for primitive shapes that could be rendered with `LiquidGlass`!**